 In March 2011, GVK increased its stake to 50.5% by acquiring 13.5% interest from Bidvest.

-The debt for the project amounts to $1.016bn and is being provided by the Industrial Development Bank of India (IDFC) and UTI Bank over a period of 24 years.
+The debt for the project amounted to $1.016bn and is being provided by the Industrial Development Bank of India (IDFC) and UTI Bank over a period of 24 years.

 ABN Amro was financial adviser to the government and Amarchand & Mangaldas & Suresh A Shroff & Co (AMSS) provided legal services.

 The master plan, which was developed by Netherlands Airports Consultants BV (NACO), was unveiled in October 2006 (also reviewed by Changi Airport of Singapore who advised on operations and management).
 There were two main stages.

-The interim stage was completed by the end of 2008 and included the commencement of refurbishment and construction at terminal 2, refurbishment of terminal 1A to upgrade and expand facilities such as check-in counters and boarding bridges, set up temporary cargo facilities to add capacity, upgradation of the airside runway facilities such as rapid exit taxiways to increase runway capacity and the enhancement of city side facilities such as multilevel car parks.
+The interim stage was completed by the end of 2008 and included the commencement of refurbishment and construction at T2, refurbishment of terminal 1A to upgrade and expand facilities such as check-in counters and boarding bridges, set up temporary cargo facilities to add capacity, upgradation of the airside runway facilities such as rapid exit taxiways to increase runway capacity and the enhancement of city side facilities such as multilevel car parks.

-The second phase included construction of a brand new (T2) terminal building for both international and domestic passengers, a dedicated link from the Western Express Highway to T2 at Sahar, enhancement of the airside facilities by moving the Air Traffic Control (ATC) tower and the construction of a parallel taxiway, development of infrastructure on the city side, construction of permanent cargo facilities and a new domestic terminal 1-C.
+The second phase included construction of new T2 terminal building for both international and domestic passengers, a dedicated link from the Western Express Highway to T2 at Sahar, enhancement of the airside facilities by moving the air traffic control (ATC) tower and the construction of a parallel taxiway, development of infrastructure on the city side, construction of permanent cargo facilities and a new domestic terminal 1C.

-The new terminal 1-C was inaugurated on 17 April 2010.
+The new terminal 1C was inaugurated in April 2010.
 Built over an area of 297,194ft², the terminal 1C has three levels.
 It has six new passenger boarding bridges that connect terminals 1A and 1B.

 The project also added 106 stands for aircraft (67 in contact and 39 remote), 51 boarding bridges (previously there were only 18), 316 check-in counters and parking space for 12,000 cars.